TundraSoft/deno/README.md

 Once it has booted, you can go check http://localhost:8080/ and the chat window must appear.

+**NOTE** Although the docker exposes port 3000 by default, 8080 is used here as that is the port configured in the example

 If you would like to build basis this image then simply use this in the FROM statement in docker file: